apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

    savepointRedeployNonce: 1
 ```

-When changing the `savepointRedeployNonce` the operator will redeploy the job to the savepoint defined in the `initialSavepointPath` or empty state if the path is null.
+When changing the `savepointRedeployNonce` the operator will redeploy the job to the savepoint defined in the `initialSavepointPath`.
+The savepoint path must not be empty.

 {{< hint warning >}}
 Rollbacks are not supported after redeployments.